Gracesunday16/inventory-analysis-using-SQL-and-Looker-studio/README.md

 Analyzing inventory turnover to optimize stock levels.
 Conducting sales trend analysis to identify popular or slow-moving items.
 Improving supply chain efficiency by analyzing supplier performance.

-# Notes:
-The expiration dates and last order dates should be considered for time-sensitive or perishable items.
-In short, track these dates to manage perishable inventory effectively and reduce losses.
-Some products have been marked as discontinued or backordered, indicating their current status in the inventory system.

 # Exploratory Data Analysis (EDA)
 I perform Exploratory Data Analysis (EDA) on the Grocery Inventory and Sales Dataset in BigQuery using SQL, I focused on understanding the dataset’s structure, distributions, patterns, and potential issues to inform your inventory management project.